-- 1. An order that the Cross-Defendants the 1st to 454th Cross-Defendants (Deloitte) pay the Cross-Claimant damages or compensation pursuant to ss{-z}236 and 237 of the Australian Consumer Law (NSW) (ACL) and/or ss-12GF and 12GM of the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act) and/or ss{-z}1041I and 1325 of the Corporations Act 2001 (Cth) (CA) in the amount of: - (a) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to the Plaintiffs or Group Members in these each of the Findlay and Mastoris proceedings; - (a)(b) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to either Deloitte or the 455th Cross-Defendant (DCF) pursuant to the Fourth Cross-Claim in each of the Findlay and Mastoris proceedings; and - (c) the legal costs and disbursements that the Cross-Claimant has incurred in defending these proceedings, including the Fourth Cross-Claim. - 1A.
-An order that DCF pay the Cross-Claimant damages or compensation pursuant to ss 236 and 237 of ACL and/or ss 12GF and 12GM of the ASIC Act and/or ss 1041I and 1325 of the CA in the amount of: - (a) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to either Deloitte or DCF pursuant to the Fourth Cross-Claim in each of the Findlay and Mastoris proceedings; and - (b) the legal costs and disbursements that the Cross-Claimant has incurred in defending these proceedings, including the Fourth Cross-Claim. - 2.
-Equitable contribution. - 3.
-Interest. - 4.
-Costs. - 5.
+- 1. An order the 1st to 454th-Cross-Defendants (Deloitte) pay the Cross-Claimant damages or compensation pursuant to ss 236 and 237 of the Australian Consumer Law (NSW) (ACL) and/or ss 12GF and 12GM of the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act) and/or ss1041I and 1325 of the Corporations Act 2001 (Cth) (CA) in the amount of: - (a) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to the Plaintiffs or Group Members in each of the Findlay and Mastoris proceedings; - (b) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to either-Deloitte or the 455th Cross-Defendant (DCF) pursuant to the Fourth Cross-Claim in each of the Findlay and Mastoris proceedings; and - (c) the legal costs and disbursements that the Cross-Claimant has incurred in defending these proceedings, including the Fourth Cross-Claim. - 1A.
+An order that DCF pay the Cross-Claimant damages or compensation pursuant to ss 236 and 237 of ACL and/or ss 12GF and 12GM of the ASIC Act and/or ss 1041I and 1325 of the CA in the amount of: - (a) any damages or compensation, costs or interest that the Cross-Claimant is ordered to pay to either Deloitte or DCF pursuant to the Fourth Cross-Claim in each of the Findlay and Masteris proceedings; and - (b) the legal costs and disbursements that the Cross-Claimant has incurred in defending these proceedings, including the Fourth Cross-Claim. - 2.
+Equitable contribution. - Interest. - Costs. - 5.
 Such further or other orders as the Court sees fit.